 The symptoms that mimic a cold will take hold around the first day and last for a week.
 At the 72-hour mark, the symptoms will reach their peak and feel like the flu.
 Once they dissipate, anxiety, depression, and fatigue may persist for months, or in some cases, a year.
 Speak to a medical professional if these symptoms do not subside.

-If you are serious about changing your life and treating your Demerol addiction, you must start with medical detox.
+If you are serious about changing your life and treating your Demerol addiction, you must start with NCBI.
 Abstaining cold-turkey will cause severe effects on the body and mind, which requires professional help to overcome.
 Detoxing alone often results in relapse, which in some cases, can cause death.

 Depending on the level of your needs, the staff will arrange your level of care tailored to what you need today.
 While it may change in the future, the team will monitor any changes to focus on what you need in the present.
 Only a medical professional can determine your next treatment step, but it may include residential or outpatient treatment.